Hike #20: The Apartment Hike–First Installment

 Fourth stop: Tabby, Christian, and Colbie’s, Russian Hill

 Before we could hit our next stop, one out of town hiker had to see/race up Filbert Street, which is supposedly not only the steepest street in San Francisco, but at 31.5%, one of the steepest streets in the whole Western Hemisphere.
-Maybe we were on the wrong part of the street, but general consensus was that there are many steeper hills in the city.
+Maybe we were on the wrong part of the street, but general consensus was that there are way steeper hills in the city.
 Whatever.

 ANYWAY, onward and upward (literally) to…